apocalyptech/animalwellsave/README.md

 expect, including:

  - Importing/Exporting specific slots
- - Setting the Bunny Mural to its default, solved, or cleared state
+ - Setting the Bunny Mural to its default, solved, or cleared state, and importing/exporting the mural in raw or image formats
+ - Image import/export of the "pencil" map layer
  - Forcing Kangaroo spawns to a specific room
  - Respawning consumables (fruit, firecrackers) on the map
  - Clearing ghosts / Lighting Candles
- - Clearing out "illegal" pink-button presses (acquired via cheating) to avoid future savefile corruption
+ - Clearing out "illegal" pink-button presses and bunnny collection (acquired via cheating or glitching) to avoid future savefile corruption or BDTP puzzle problems
- - Image import/export to/from the "pencil" map layer
  - And much more!
 Read on for the full details

 Table of Contents